-Fix: “ERR wrong number of arguments for ‘sismember’ command” in Redis
+Fix “ERR wrong number of arguments for ‘srem’ command” in Redis

-If you’re getting an error that reads “ERR wrong number of arguments for ‘sismember’ command” in Redis, it’s because you’re calling the SISMEMBER command with the wrong number of arguments.
+If you’re getting an error that reads “ERR wrong number of arguments for ‘srem’ command” in Redis, it’s probably because you’re calling the SREM command with the wrong number of arguments.

-To fix this issue, make sure you’re passing the correct number of arguments.
-At the time of writing, the correct number of arguments for this command is two.
+To fix this issue, make sure you pass the correct number of arguments.
+At the time of writing, the SREM command requires at least two arguments.

 Continue reading